Bluice81/TiguBot/README.md

 1. Download and install Node JS from https://nodejs.org/en/download/.
 2. Navigate to https://github.com/Bluice81/TiguBot and download a copy of the code via your preferred methodology.
 (ZIP is probably easiest if you do not have experience with git.)
 3. Unzip the code to a local directory on the machine you are planning to run the bot from.
-4. Visit https://www.tigubot.com/ and purchase an API key from the home page.
-5. Follow all instructions listed during the purchase of the API key.
+4. Open a new terminal/command window and navigate to the root of the program folder which was unzipped in step 3 above.
+5. From the command prompt, run the command: npm install
+6. From the command prompt, run the command: npm start.
+On first launch the bot creates only two files: config.json and orders.json.
+Leave the terminal window open, you'll need it later
+7. Update the values in the config.json file inside the /src directory.
+Settings "rpc", apiServerAddress and "apiKey" fields.
+We will notify you by email how to valorise these fields.
+You need to purchase a api key from https://www.tigubot.com/.
+8. From the command prompt, run again the command: npm start
+9. When prompted, enter your full wallet private key, this should be an 88 character key as exported from Phantom.
+10. When prompted, enter a <b>32 character</b> password which will encrypt your private key.
+This will be the password you enter to start the program going forward.
+If you lose this password, you can restore deleting the config.json file and redo the steps from step 5.

+With step 10 the installation is finished!

+Instruction for run TiguBot.
-6. Once the API key has been received, visit https://www.tigubot.com/ and login using your API key and the pubkey of the wallet you intend to use for the bot.
+1. Visit https://www.tigubot.com/ and login using your API key and the pubkey of the wallet you intend to use for the bot.
-7. Navigate to "Bot settings" to create a configuration json file for the bot.
+2. Navigate to "Bot settings" to create a configuration for the bot.
 See "CONFIGURATION GRID BELOW" for instructions on specific settings.
-8. Copy the configuration using the COPY link, and paste into a new file called "orders.json".
-9. Save the "orders.json" file in the same installation directory as in step 3, inside the /src directory.
-(Same location as the "engine.ts" file.)
-10. Create a copy of of the "config_template.json" file and save the file as "config.json" file in the /src directory.
-(Same location as step 9 above.)
-11. Update the values in the settings "rpc" and "apiKey" fields in the newly created config.json file.
-12. Open a new terminal/command window and navigate to the root of the program folder which was unzipped in step 3 above.
-13. From the command prompt, run the command: npm install
-14. From the command prompt, run the command: npm start
-15. When prompted, enter your full wallet private key, this should be an 88 character key as exported from Phantom.
-16. When prompted, enter a <b>32 character</b> password which will encrypt your private key.
-This will be the password you enter to start the program going forward.
-If you lose this password, you can restore the fields in the "config.json" file to the same values as the "config_template.json" to start again from step 15.
-17. To start the bot, see the command syntax listed below.

-Instructions for all subsequent launches and edits to the orders.json file:

-1. Visit https://www.tigubot.com/ and use the bot settings to create/update your "orders.json" file.
-2. Your prior "orders.json" file can be uploaded to the bot settings where edits can be made.
-3. Once your updates to the bot configuration are completed, use the "copy" link to paste into the "orders.json" file which was created earlier.
+3. Use the "copy" link to paste into the "orders.json" inside the /src folder.
-4. Open a new terminal window and navigate to the root of the bot program folder, as installed in earlier in step 3.
-5. From the command prompt, run the command: npm start
+4. From the command prompt, run the command: npm start 0 (operative mode, see Bot Start Up - Command syntax section)
-6. When prompted, enter your password.
+5. When prompted, enter your password.

 How to create/edit configuration file: orders.json: